beave/meer/doc/source/getting-help.rst

 https://github.com/beave/meer

 If you are having issues getting Meer to work,  consider posting in the Meer mailing list.
-This list is good for general configuration,  install and usage questions.
+This list is good for general configuration,  install, and usage questions.

 https://groups.google.com/forum/#!forum/meer-users